What is an ETF? ETF Trading & Investing Guide

 Trading Might Be Too Easy

 Even if ETFs average lower fees than mutual funds, a brokerage might still charge commissions on trades.
-Commission fees plus fund management fees can potentially make trading ETFs pricier than trading standalone stocks.
+Commission fees, plus fund management fees, can potentially make trading ETFs pricier than trading standalone stocks.

 Lower Yield

 ETFs can be great for investors looking for exposure to a broad market, index, or sector.
-But for an investor with a strong conviction about a particular asset, investing in an ETF that includes that asset will only give them indirect exposure to it—and dilute the gains if it shoots up in price relative to its comparable assets or the markets as a whole.
+But for an investor with a strong conviction about a particular asset, investing in an ETF that includes that asset will only give them indirect exposure to it — and dilute the gains if it shoots up in price relative to its comparable assets or the markets as a whole.

-What Are the Most Common Types of ETFs?
+What Are Common Types of ETFs?

-The ETF market is very diverse today but much of it reflects its roots in trying to capture a broad swathe of large public equities.
-The first US ETF was the “Standard & Poor’s Depository Receipt,” known today as the SPDR.
-It was launched on the American Stock Exchange in 1993—and today ETFs that cover the S&P 500 are one of the largest sectors of the industry.
+The ETF market is quite varied today, but much of it reflects its roots in the equities market.
+The first U.S. ETF was the Standard & Poor’s Depository Receipt, known today as the SPDR.
+It was launched on the American Stock Exchange in 1993.
+Today, ETFs that cover the S&P 500 are one of the most common types of ETFs.

-Market ETFs
+Index ETFs

 These provide exposure to a representative sample of the stock market, often by tracking a major index.
 An index, like the S&P 500, is simply a measure of the average of the market it is attempting to track.
-(In this case, U.S. stocks.
-The S&P 500 is a measure of the average performance of the 500 “leading” stocks in the U.S.)

 Sector ETFs